 If you are worried about pesticides in the skins, be sure to buy organic.
 And either way, always wash your produce really well!

 The easiest way to grate zucchini is with a food processor and a shredding disc.
-Use the shredding disc with the larger holes for a bit of texture in the final recipe.

 You could also grate the zucchini using a box grater.

 Whichever method you choose, be sure to squeeze out as much of the liquid as possible before adding it to the muffins.
 You can do this by wrapping the zucchini shreds in a clean dish towel or several layers of paper towels and wringing it out over the sink.

 If you find yourself with an abundance of zucchini on your hands, try one of these delicious vegan zucchini recipes:

 Black Bean and Zucchini Enchiladas